 We have seen steady progress in the voice recognition software for machines understanding human speech.
 This includes machine learning and statistical data-mining techniques.
 Actually, you can already see this sophisticated voice technology in use at call centers.
 Oftentimes, the technology lets users navigate menus.
 But it can recognize angry customers who should be transferred to a human customer service representative immediately.

 Jim Glass, one of the senior research scientists at MIT, says that he has worked with speech interface technology since the 1980’s.
 He notes that even today’s Smartphones pack as much processing power as the laboratory machines that were available in the 90’s.
-Because of the higher bandwidth data connections to the Cloud, the Cloud servers do most of the heavy lifting related to understanding voice.
+Because of the higher bandwidth data connections to the Cloud, the Cloud servers do most of the heavy lifting related to voice processing.
 Glass says that we are seeing a powerful combination between computing power and higher data.

 Where else has voice recognition already been seen?
 The most prominent example of this technology in mobile devices would be Siri.
-It was the voice activated personal assistant that the designers at iPhone built into their products.
-While voice recognition and voice technology trends still have a tight leash, we have inched our way closer to having machine interfaces that we can actually talk to.
+It was the voice activated personal assistant that the designers at Apple came up with.
+While voice recognition trends still have a tight leash, we have inched our way closer to having machine interfaces that we can actually talk to.